 If Grandma is paying, you can splash out on the fancy Hiram Bingham train for a mere $585 one way from Poroy, outside of Cusco.
 Hey, it includes some food and drinks…

 If you’re going legit and are traveling independently, I’d recommend just riding the train from Ollantaytambo to Aguas Calientes and taking your time getting to that point.
-You’ll be rewarded financially and in experiences if you don’t rush through Peru.
+You’ll be rewarded both financially and in experiences if you don’t rush through Peru.
 Some of the car routes through the Sacred Valley are actually more scenic than the train views.
 Then take the train all the way back to Cusco from Aguas Calientes because it’s not much more than just getting off at Ollantaytambo.

 As mentioned several times in this post, you can remove a lot of uncertainty about how you’ll get there and back and buying tickets on the right day in advance by just hooking up with a tour.
 The Peru Rail site boasts, “Did you know we have more than 300 combinations to Machu Picchu?”
 Like that’s a good thing…